 When we only had a handful of players, good customer support was relatively easy.
-Maybe I would answer a few emails, make a post about the latest issue on the PlayStation forums, then browse the forum for any missed opportunities or players’ questions which needed answering.
+Maybe I would answer a few emails, make a post about the latest issue on the PlayStation forums, then browse the forum for any missed opportunities or questions that needed answering.

 But then we noticed our game had some traction in its own subreddit.
-So we signed up.
+So we signed up to that.
 Then we released our game on Steam.
 So we joined there too.
 Then we noticed other forums talking about our game, so we joined in the discussion there too.

 As you can see it got out of hand quite quickly.
 It was impossible to provide good customer service on so many different channels with different accounts.

 - Replying to audiences on more than 2 different platforms or websites